We're here for you around the clock:Locate a Provider Clinical 365 Substance Use Disorder Hotline Contact Us Return to Resources

 - Exercise is important when you are feeling depressed.
 Walking for at least 20 minutes every day can help you recover.

-- It may take 2-3 weeks for it to work.
-If your problems aren’t going away after a few weeks or if you have side effects, let your doctor know.
+- It may take 2-3 weeks or longer for medicine to work.
+If your symptoms aren’t going away after a few weeks or if you have side effects, let your doctor know.
 To help you feel better, your doctor may change the type of medicines you take or the amount you take.